 Wigge wanted to get to know his new home country – the United States.

-50 States, 50 States, 50 Challenges is the theme of his incredible third story ’50 States of Wigge’.
-Is it possible to explore all 50 US states in 50 days and face a state-related challenge in each of its 50 states?
+50 States, 50 days, 50 Challenges is the theme of his incredible third story 50 States of Wigge.
+Is it possible to explore all 50 US states in 50 days and face a unique challenge in each of its 50 states?

-Wigge drove almost 15,000 miles through 48 out of the fifty states, slept in the back of his truck, and basically jumped out each day in another state to face the next challenge.
-This incredible road trip offers a unique inside into America with a view from the German motivational high school speaker.
+Wigge drove almost 15,000 miles through 48 of the 50 states, slept in the back of his truck, and basically jumped out each day in another state to face the next challenge.
+This incredible road trip offers unique insight into America through the viewpoint of this German motivational high school speaker.

-The high school audience is been taken on a wild ride across America with Michael.
-They become part of a keynote full of amazing images and videos showing how Wigge faces state-related challenge on a daily basis.
-Students see him jumping out of his truck to run down into the Grand Canyon with a time limit to be back up on the rim.
-They also see him caught in a sand storm in North Dakota and learn about cultural, political, and geographical facts of the United States.
+The high school audience is taken on a wild ride across America with Michael.
+They become part of a keynote full of amazing images and videos showing how Wigge faced specific state-related challenges on a daily basis.
+Students see him jumping out of his truck before running down into the Grand Canyon with a time limit to be back up at the rim.
+They also see him caught in a sandstorm in North Dakota while learning about cultural, political, and geographical facts of the United States.

 Motivational High School Speaker: Challenge 4

-‘6 Cities, 12 Days, 1 Sleeping Mask’ is another of Wigge’s incredible challenges – this time to travel blindfolded.
+6 Cities, 12 Days, 1 Sleeping Mask is another of Wigge’s incredible challenges – this time to travel blindfolded.
 Wigge explores how we would feel and get around without eyesight.
-He relies on his ability to communication with others, asks for their help, and focuses on sounds and smells.
+He relies on his ability to communicate with others, ask for their help, and focus on sounds and smells.
 12 days in 6 European metropolises is an incredible self-experiment that brought Wigge to his ultimate limits!

-This challenge usually inspires students because it gives them the opportunity to tap in the world of people who may not have eyesight.
-It helps for a better understanding of others, especially minorities.
-Wigge usually supports a diversity understanding with this keynote.
-Additionally to that, this high school keynote is highly entertaining and gives all students the opportunity to see Wigge trying to find the Eifel Tower in Paris wearing a sleeping mask – clumsy and hilarious bits and pieces are part of the outrages travel challenge.
+This challenge usually inspires students because it gives them the opportunity to tap into the world of people without eyesight.
+It helps for a better understanding of others.
+Wigge supports an understanding of diversity with this keynote.
+In addition, this high school keynote is highly entertaining and gives all students the opportunity to see Wigge trying to find the Eiffel Tower in Paris wearing a sleeping mask.
+Clumsy and hilarious bits and pieces are part of this outrageous travel challenge.

-Feel free to reach out to Wigge’s office at anytime.
-The motivational speaker for high schools and colleges speaks for main graduation events, in class rooms, gives classes on different subject matters like travel, comfort zone, motivation, change, and diversity.
-You may have a look at his speaking and coaching testimonials for a better impression, and view his amazing video material in the ‘book & TV’ section.
-Wigge’s office is happy to deliver a free quote for you next event around the United States.
+Feel free to reach out to Wigge’s office at any time.
+The motivational speaker for high schools and colleges speaks for graduation events and in classrooms, where he gives classes on different subjects, like travel, one’s comfort zone, motivation, change, and diversity.
+You may have a look at his speaking and coaching testimonials to gain better insight and view his amazing video material in the Books & TV section.
+Wigge’s office is happy to deliver a free quote for your next event in the United States.

-The youth and teen audiences usually get an amazing inspiration out of Michael’s keynotes in terms of topics like life goals, personal development, mental health, and travel.
-Several teachers entitled the high school speaker ‘funniest speaker for teenagers and the youth in 2019’.
+Youth and teen audiences usually get amazing inspiration out of Michael’s keynotes with topics like life goals, personal development, mental health, and travel.
+Several teachers titled the high school speaker as the ‘funniest speaker for teenagers and youth in 2019.’

 Angelina Jolie: ‘Michael is a strange but fantastic man!’

-Katy Perry: ‘Michael, you must be such a cheap date!’
+Katy Perry: ‘Michael, you must be a cheap date!’